 There have been regular outbreaks of violence across Kenya in recent years, though these usually take place away from areas frequented by tourists.
+Riots and clashes have occurred regularly in Mombasa in particular, with riots in February 2014, March 2013 and August 2012.
+Further such events are likely.
 In 2012, serious incidents with multiple fatalities occurred in Tana River district in the Coast Province and Samburu district in the Rift Valley Province, where more than 40 Kenyan police were killed.

 Other recent incidents include:

 - On 3 October 2013 a prominent Muslim cleric was shot by unknown gunmen in Mombasa.